Unlocking Energy Efficiency: The Power of Retro-Commissioning HVAC Systems

 Improved indoor air quality

-This also then leads to less reactive callouts and a more comfortable environment for the buildings occupants.
+This results in fewer reactive callouts and a more comfortable environment for building occupants.

 5. Supports Carbon and Compliance Goals

-With the tightening EPC performance standards for commercial buildings — including MEES, and operational energy reporting — retro-commissioning offers a practical and cost-effective route which include:
+With tightening EPC performance standards for commercial buildings—including MEES and operational energy reporting—retro-commissioning offers a practical and cost-effective route that includes:

 Reduced carbon emissions